 A seminar course examining the major theories of teaching, learning, classroom management strategies, assessing student variability, and cultural diversity.
 In addition, emphasis will be placed on applications of learning theory, research skills, and contemporary issues.
 Significant independent research required.
+Same as PSY 650.

-EDU 651 ETHICS OF EDUCATIONAL LEADERSHIP
+ETHICS OF EDUCATIONAL LEADERSHIP EDU 651